seandstewart/bardly/pending/tragedies/king-lear/uncut.md

 at curfew, and walks till the first cock; he gives
 the web and the pin, squints the eye, and makes the
 hare-lip; mildews the white wheat, and hurts the
 poor creature of earth.

+*\[Sings]*
-S. Withold footed thrice the old;
+Withold footed thrice the old;
 He met the night-mare, and her nine-fold;
-Bid her alight,
-And her troth plight,
+Bid her alight, And her troth plight,
 And, aroint thee, witch, aroint thee!

 **KENT**